-In truth, there is no right way or wrong way how to shave a mustache, as a lot of it depends on what shape you’re going for and how thickly your hair grows in.
+In truth, there is no right way or wrong way how to trim a mustache, as a lot of it depends on what shape you’re going for and how thickly your hair grows out.

 While those with fuller, thicker growth may require a bit more maintenance—there are a few things that pretty much all of us will have to trim from time to time, with one of the most important parts being where the mustache meets the lip.

 Of course, the amount you’ll need to trim depends on how your hair grows and what style you’re going for, but generally speaking, you’ll want to make sure to trim any stray hairs or those that stick out in different directions.

 Styling Your ‘Stash

 While the minor trims listed above are things every mustachioed man will need to do periodically, the rest of the trimming and shaping process will depend on the style of ‘stash you’re shooting for.

-Some of these styles also necessitate using clippers to keep the ‘stash short, so be sure to put some time and thought into what style you want and how much continual work you’re willing to put in to get it.
+Some of these styles also necessitate using clippers to keep short mustache styles, so be sure to put some time and thought into what style you want and how much continual work you’re willing to put in to get it.

-This is especially true if you’re going for something a bit more coiffed, such as curling or twisting up your ends, a la Captain Hook.
+This is especially true if you’re going for something a bit more coiffed and thin mustache, such as curling or twisting up your ends, a la Captain Hook.

 Few things in life scream manliness more than a mustache, but it takes a special kind of man to be able to pull the look off.